Welcome to Solar Resource Assessment and Economics, Fall 2021

 |Design Project Final Proposal||30%|

-These assignments are outlined in the chart below (see Course Schedule).
-Final overall grades will be determined based on your grades on each course assignment, using the weighting information also shown in the chart provided in the Course Schedule section.
+Final overall grades will be determined based on your grades on each course assignment, using the weighting information shown above.
 So that you know where you stand, all grades will be posted in Canvas with each assignment.
 You will be able to track your progress and calculate your average as the course goes along.

 Letter grades will be based on the following percentages: